agccie/ACI-EnhancedEndpointTracker/docs/install.rst

         # install build python requirements
         sudo pip install -r /opt/cisco/src/build/requirements.txt

-    .. note:: If you installed python and build requirements you can automate this step using the following.
-This will configure the swarm AND configure the compose file AND deploy the full stack.
-Refer to :ref:`swarm_config` before deploying the stack.
+    .. note:: If you installed python and build requirements you can automate all remaining steps.
+            I.e., you can configure the swarm AND create the compose file AND deploy the full stack with a single command.
+Refer to :ref:`swarm_config` for more configuration options.

             .. code-block:: bash